 Endomyocardial fibrosis (EMF) along with the root wilt disease of coconut is endemic to Kerala with its radioactive actinide beach sands.
-Actinides like cerium producing intracellular magnesium deficiency due to cerium-magnesium exchange sites in the cell membrane have been implicated in the etiology of EMF.1 Endogenous digoxin, a steroidal glycoside which functions as a membrane sodium-potassium ATPase inhibitor has also been related to its etiology due to the intracellular magnesium deficiency it produces.2 Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases.^{3, 4} Endogenous digoxin has been related to the pathogenesis of cirrhosis liver, ulcerative colitis, irritable bowel syndrome and peptic ulcer disease.2 The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered.5-7 Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself.8 An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described.6
+Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane have been implicated in the etiology of EMF.1 Endogenous digoxin, a steroidal glycoside which functions as a membrane sodium-potassium ATPase inhibitor has also been related to its etiology due to the intracellular magnesium deficiency it produces.2 Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases.^{3, 4} Endogenous digoxin has been related to the pathogenesis of chronic renal failure - chronic glomerulonephritis.2 The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered.5-7 Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself.8 An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described.6

 Actinidic archaea has been related to global warming and human diseases.
 The growth of endosymbiotic actinidic archaea in relation to climate change and global warming leads to neanderthalisation of the humans.
 Neanderthal metabolonomics include the Warburg phenotype and cholesterol catabolism resulting in hyperdigoxinemia.
 Digoxin produced by archaeal cholesterol catabolism produces neanderthalisation.
 The neanderthalisation of the human brain due to endosymbiotic archaeal overgrowth results in prefrontal cortical atrophy and cerebellar hyperplasia.
 This leads on to dysautonomia with sympathetic hyperactivity and parasympathetic neuropathy in these disorders.
+This can lead onto a chronic renal failure of unknown origin.
 Global warming can lead to osmotic stress consequent to dehydration.
 The increase in actinidic archaeal growth leads to cholesterol catabolism and digoxin synthesis.
 Digoxin produces membrane sodium potassium ATPase inhibition and increase in intracellular calcium producing mitochondrial dysfunction.
 This results in oxidative stress.
 The oxidative stress and osmotic stress can induce the enzyme aldose reductase which converts glucose to fructose.
 Fructose has got a low km value for ketokinase as compared to glucose.
 Therefore fructose gets phosphorylated more to fructose phosphate and the cell is depleted of ATP.
 The cell depletion of ATP leads to oxidative stress and chronic inflammation consequent to induction of NFKB.
 Oxidative stress can open the mitochondrial PT pore producing release of cyto C and activation of the caspase cascade of cell death.
 The fructose phosphate can enter the pentose phosphate pathway synthesizing ribose and nucleic acid.
 The depletion of cellular ATP results in generation of AMP and ADP which are acted upon by deaminases causing hyperuricemia.
 Uric acid can produce endothelial dysfunction and vascular disease.
 Uric acid can also produce mitochondrial dysfunction.
 The fructose phosphate can enter the glucosamine pathway synthesizing GAG and producing mucopolysaccharide accumulation.
 Fructose can fructosylate proteins making them antigenic and producing an autoimmune response.
-This can lead to global warming related hepatic and gastro-intestinal disease.
+This is exemplified by MEN - the Mesoamerican nephropathy syndrome.
+The patient develops a chronic renal failure of unknown origin.
+There is tubular dysfunction and tubular atrophy with fibrosis.
+There is secondary glomerulosclerosis and mild proteinuria.
+There is hypokalemia and hyponatraemia.
+There is also hyperuricemia.
+Hypertension and edema is absent.
+MEN syndrome has been attributed to global warming related osmotic stress and induction of the enzyme aldose reductase and fructokinase.
+Fructose can produce renal injury.
+CKD of unknown origin in the absence of diabetes and hypertension has been described in the Kerala population.
+This could be the basis of global warming related kidney disease.